 Faith in Action Leadership Team

-Under the guidance of Mr Harvey, a group of Year 14 volunteers will work closely with him and be provided with the opportunity to put their faith into action and develop themselves as individuals as well as part of a team whilst building their leadership skills by leading many initiatives to help many in society.
+Under the guidance of the RE Department, a group of Year 14 volunteers will work closely with him and be provided with the opportunity to put their faith into action and develop themselves as individuals as well as part of a team whilst building their leadership skills by leading many initiatives to help many in society.

 School life in the Abbey CBGS aims to educate students to live justly in their own lives and to strive for peace and justice for others.
 Within the Social Enrichment programme the students are encouraged to think and to act compassionately within the school, the local community and society.
 The students were provided with opportunities to showcase their God-given potential and to promote leadership skills through a variety of projects to enable them grow and develop spiritually, morally, socially and culturally.
 This year they were involved in many events including;